alexypeng/alexypeng/README.md

 I'm a first year Computer Science & Finance student at the University of Waterloo!

 Currently, I am working on personal projects, like websites, games, and other random projects!
 I am also currently learning Python and Full Stack Web Development.
-I am most interested in Artificial Intelligence and Machine Learning, but I am always willing and excited to learn about new things!
+I am most interested in Fintech and Machine Learning, but I am always willing and excited to learn about new things!

 **See you guys around!**
 <!--